Sumerov/Printer-Ink-Keeper/README.md

 ## Installation
 1. Adobe acrobat reader is tested as printing app.
 However any other printing app can be used.
 Only what is needed is a path to the exe file.
 2. Make a Copy shortcut to exe file in from bin/Debug/netcoreapp3.1 and copy the shortcut into startup folder (C:\Users\[USERNAME]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup)
 3. Run InkKeeper.exe for the first time.
-The config.cfg file will be generated for the first time.
+The config.cfg file will be generated.
 4. Open config.cfg and update intervals, printer app path and if you want to print immediately update the date to the past.

 ## More settings